caohieu04/nameUSADB/README.md

   Postgresql and [go-pq](https://github.com/go-pg/pg) package.

 ## Performance
-  * With the use of Trie on `name` field, I achieved faster performance of 2.5 ms with Trie:
+  * With the use of Trie on `name` field, I achieved faster performance of 2.5 ms:

       ![Query with trie](./query_wtrie.png)